 - How many people will be on board your trawler most of the time?

-- Where do you want to home base your trawler and where do you want travel to?
+- Where do you want to home base your trawler and where do you want to travel?

 - What types and which brands of trawlers are best suited for your type of cruising?

-- How much can you afford to spend to buy your trawler AND properly maintain it?
+- How much can you afford to buy your trawler AND properly maintain it?

 The information available through magazines, boat shows and internet research will allow you as a buyer to learn quite a bit on your own.
 The way you interpret and process all of this data to make a final decision may seem a bit daunting, but don’t let it overwhelm you.
 Potential trawler buyers who convert to trawler owners are unanimous in their acclaim that it is absolutely worth the effort and one of the best things they have ever done.

-If your goal is to really go out and enjoy the trawler lifestyle, then no matter which type or size of trawler you ultimately buy it is strongly recommended that you team up with a professional yacht broker who understands the market and who will serve as an experienced adviser to coach and guide you along the way and to look out for your personal interests.
-Selecting a compatible broker as your “business consultant” will help to insure your ultimate satisfaction and save you a lot of time, money and frustration.
+If your goal is to really go out and enjoy the trawler lifestyle, it is strongly recommended that you team up with a professional yacht broker who understands the market, no matter which type or size of trawler you ultimately buy.
+A yacht broker will serve as an experienced advisor to coach and guide you along the way, looking out for your personal interests.

-An important consideration for every trawler buyer is having an exit strategy, you need to keep in mind that trawler ownership is typically a money losing exercise and when you are done cruising you are best served if you have a well maintained trawler that you can price fairly to sell to the next owner.
+An important consideration for every trawler buyer is having an exit strategy.
+Trawler ownership is typically a money losing exercise, so it is in good practice to keep your trawler well-maintained.
+When the day comes and you are done cruising, it can be fairly priced to sell for the next owner.